Soccer

 https://www.myrecreationdistrict.com/adaptivetherapeutic-sports-recreation

+Sports and recreational activities that are fun, competitive, and rewarding for individuals with special needs or disabilities.
 Through community partnerships we are able offer a comprehensive list of unique programs and events.

 [email protected]